MaibornWolff/metric-gardener/README.md

 #### Install required build tools:

-Ensure that you have installed all build tools necessary to compile the native C++ parts of the required tree-sitter package: https://github.com/nodejs/node-gyp#installation
+Ensure that you have installed all build tools necessary to compile the native parts of the required tree-sitter package: https://github.com/nodejs/node-gyp#installation

 #### Install project and parse your sources: